• Skip to primary navigation

 Examples of green infrastructure and the ecosystem services they provide

-Trees and urban forests can help lower city temperatures, mitigating the urban heat island effect.
+Trees and forests lower city temperatures, mitigating the urban heat island effect that makes cities significantly hotter than surrounding areas.
 Their respiration removes pollutants in the air and improves soil health.
 They also provide habitat for wildlife, and contribute to carbon sequestration.

 Carbon sequestration is the process of capturing and storing carbon in environments like forests and marshes.
 By creating and supporting these carbon capturing environments developers can directly mitigate and offset contributions to global carbon emissions.